daichungus/CatMatch/README.md

 Defeat all the white dogs to win!
 ## Gameplay
-Travel around the world and find the white dogs.
+- Travel around the world and find the white dogs.
 Go next to them and interact with them.
 You will have to engage in card warfare with them.
-During your turn, you must chose two *matching*, *unflipped* cards in order to increase your score.
+- During your turn, you must chose two *matching*, *unflipped* cards in order to increase your score.
-The enemy will take its turn after yours.
+- The enemy will always take its turn after yours.
-You must correctly match more cards (get a higher score) than the enemy in order to win the battle.
+- You must correctly match more cards (get a higher score) than the enemy in order to win the battle.
-If you lose or get tied, you will lose a life.
-You start out with two lives.
+- If you lose or the match ends with a tie, you will lose a life.
+- You start out with two lives.
 Once you have zero lives, the game ends.
 ## Controls
 **NOTE: DO NOT DIRECTLY CLOSE THE WINDOW AT ANY GIVEN TIME**
 ### Startup